jeremiah-c-leary/hdl-component-manager/docs/source/install_subcommand.rst

 Example:  Installing the latest version of a component
 ------------------------------------------------------

-If the version argument is left blank, then HCM will install the latest version of the component.
+If the version argument is not use, then HCM will install the latest version of the component.

 .. code-block:: bash